 The strong management and vision of the University of Surrey have created one of the most prestigious and successful business parks in the UK.
+In 1983, planning permission was granted with development beginning the following year.
+In 1985, the first tenant moved to the Park.
+Since then development on the Park has continued apace.

 The University of Surrey was originally the Battersea Polytechnic, established in 1880 to serve the growth of technology-based businesses of the day in London.